Director of Finance

-In this role, the Director of Finance supervises and directs the financial activities of the Club, safeguards the assets, and prepares all financial reports in accordance with generally accepted accounting principles and Crescent Standards.
+The Director of Finance supervises and directs the financial activities of the hotel, safeguards the assets, and prepares all financial reports in accordance with generally accepted accounting principles and Crescent Standards.

 We offer excellent benefit to include Health, Dental, Vision, Life Insurance, Short-Term/Long Term Disability, 401(k) with a match, hotel room discounts, sick, vacation, holiday pay and much more!!!